Founded in 1972, it is now an active group of about 60 members, and welcomes anyone with an interest in astronomy, whether beginner or expert.

 Upcoming Société Events

-Membership to the Astrology Section
+Membership of the Astronomy Section

-Members receive an annual Astrocalendar giving monthly star charts and details of planet positions, meteor showers, eclipses, etc. The Section’s Newsletter, Sagittarius, containing news and articles on astronomical subjects, is published annually.
+The Section’s Newsletter, Sagittarius, containing news and articles on astronomical subjects, is published annually.
 Members can use the Section’s telescopes, after training.
 Members can also borrow books, magazines and videos from the Section’s astronomical library.

 How to join